Become a Third Grade Reading Buddy!

 Please review and fill out the application found on the right side of this page!

-A reading buddy is a volunteer that commits sixty minutes a month in one visit to an assigned school to help increase the designated students' reading skills to third grade level by the end of the school year.
+A Reading Buddy is a volunteer that commits 60 minutes per visit to an assigned school to help increase the designated students' reading skills.

 How will I be trained and know what to do?